sarah-is-coding/HomeCookHub/project-description.md

 ## Project Description
 HomeCookHub:

-A recipe-sharing site/app where users can upload and share recipes, create meal plans, and generate grocery lists based on selected recipes and what they already have at their home.
+A recipe-sharing site/app where users can upload and share recipes, create meal plans, and generate grocery lists based on selected recipes and what they already have in their pantry at home.

 ## Project Abstract with Problem Statement: